What is acne?

 Acne Conglobata – Acne Conglobata is an extremely severe form of cystic acne, generally affecting males between the ages of 18 and 30.
 This form is distinguished by deep, inflammatory nodules that connect under the skin to other nodules, combined with many large blackheads.
 These pimples can last for years and cause great scarring, and is difficult to treat.

-Mild acne is often responsive to home treatment, but if you have severe forms you should consult a dermatologist or health professional to help you make a decision on the best treatments for your type.
+Mild forms are often responsive to home treatment, but if you have severe forms you should consult a dermatologist or health professional to help you make a decision on the best treatments for your type.

 Types of acne